smartcontractresearchforum/docs/en/grants_general_contributors.md

-# How to apply for a Contributor Grant from the Smart Contract Research Forum
+# How to apply for a Research Summary Grant from the Smart Contract Research Forum

 ## What is SCRF?